Watch this! And talk with your youth/young adults...

 You are the ethicist!

 For a large chunk of my life, I was involved with a man who is severely ethically challenged.
 He is a charming narcissist — a skillful liar, capable of carrying on several romantic relationships simultaneously and financially exploitative.
 Thankfully, now that our daughter is grown, my interaction with him will be minimal.
 But I’ve always wondered if I should warn other women about him.
 Is reaching out with a gentle warning the moral thing to do?
-SHARON, NEW YORK
+SHARON, NEW YORKHow would you answer this?

 You can read how the NY Times Ethicist answered here: